ML4ITS/Aknes_clf/README.md

 * `python finetune.py --config_ft configs/finetune.yaml`

 :rocket: Run the implementation of the relevant previous study [1] as described in our paper [2].  <br>
-[1] (Langet et al., 2022, "Automated classification of seismic signals recorded on the Åknes rockslope, Western Norway, using a Convolutional Neural Network") <br>
-[2] (Lee et al., 2022, "Ensemble and self-supervised learning for improved classification of seismic signals from the  ̊Aknes rockslope") <br>
 * `python original_implementation/train.py --configs original_implementation/config.yaml` <br>

 Note: